 New street lights could be similar in design to older styles of street lights.
 In addition, downward screening of outdoor lights on residential and commercial properties should be provided whenever feasible to prevent intrusion into adjoining residential areas.
-The County encourages that all new street lights utilize LED street lights due to their energy savings potential.

 12.3.3 Sidewalks